Employment and employee benefits in Spain: overview

 Keeping employees informed about health and safety matters at all times.

-There is also a specific duty on employers to draw up a risk prevention plan, which must set out the organisational structure, procedures and resources necessary to prevent safety risks in the workplace (Article 14.1, Occupational Risk Prevention Law).
+There is also a specific duty on employers to draw up a risk prevention plan, which must set out the organisational structure, procedures and resources necessary to prevent safety risks in the workplace (section 14.1, Occupational Risk Prevention Law).

 Foreign nationals working in your jurisdiction?